eamejiastanford/aa241x_mission/README.md

 ### Objective ###

 Your mission objective is to locate as many people as you can within Lake Lag to better than `1 m` accuracy.
-To make an estimate of a person's location, you will publish that estimate to the `person_estimate` topic which will allow the mission node to score you live (and allow logging of the data for post processing if needed).  **Note:** only the last estimate will be used, so it is important you timestamp the data or else the first estimate will be the one that is used by the mission score calculator.
+To make an estimate of a person's location, you will publish that estimate to the `person_found` topic which will allow the mission node to score you live (and allow logging of the data for post processing if needed).  **Note:** only the last estimate will be used, so it is important you timestamp the data or else the first estimate will be the one that is used by the mission score calculator.

 ## Mission Files ##